The Home Zelda And F. Scott Fitzgerald Shared Together Is Now Available For Overnight Stays

 “Most of the people who would want to stay there probably have a great love for the writer and the writer’s work and would have great respect for the property.”

-The apartment that is currently being rented out has two bedrooms, comes with pillows adorned with quotes from Zelda Fitzgerald and has a decidedly Jazz Age feel to it with its rugs, furniture and lamps.
+The apartment that is currently being rented out has two bedrooms, comes with pillows adorned with quotes from Zelda Fitzgerald and has a decidedly Jazz Age feel to it with its rugs, furniture, and lamps.
 If you need to cook, the apartment also has a full kitchen and all of the modern amenities are included, such as WiFi.

 Renting the apartment through Airbnb will also afford you a tour of the Scott & Zelda Museum where you can find many of F. Scott Fitzgerald’s first edition novels along with the transcript Scott was handed from Princeton.
 You will also be able to view many of Zelda’s paintings and, of course, plenty of the family’s personal belongings.